 That's a meaningful disadvantage.
 The $5,000 federal rebate has been a significant factor in EV purchase decisions for years, and arriving without it puts BYD at a structural pricing disadvantage relative to vehicles from North American or European manufacturing.
 The Dolphin's $28,000 estimated price looks different when a Chevy Equinox EV can be had for effectively $5,000 less after rebate than its sticker price suggests.

 Provincial rebates complicate the picture in ways that are buyer-specific.
-Quebec's provincial rebate programme doesn't carry the same Chinese-manufacture exclusion, which is part of why the Dolphin's under-$26,000 effective price in Quebec is achievable.
+Quebec's provincial rebate programme doesn't carry the same Chinese-manufacture exclusion, which is part of why the Dolphin's Quebec math can still look attractive.
+But the exact effective price still depends on the final Canadian MSRP and eligible trim.
 Ontario's rebate expired, so Toronto buyers don't have a provincial offset available.

 The rebate exclusion is a policy decision with real consequences for buyers, and it's worth being clear-eyed about it.
 BYD vehicles will need to compete on absolute price and product quality rather than on post-rebate effective pricing.
 For the Seal competing against the Model 3, that's manageable - the price gap is large enough that the rebate disadvantage doesn't close it.
 For the Dolphin competing against incentive-eligible alternatives, it's a tighter calculation.